 Based upon your specific air analysis, the chemical compounds listed below are significant contributors to the TVOC level reported on page 2 of your IAQ Commercial Survey Report or are indicative of specific types of products or problems.
 Compounds from a variety of chemical classes are represented here, although only the most common or most notable are specifically listed.
 These chemical compounds may come from a variety of sources as shown in the Contamination Index section of this report.
 Many of these chemical compounds are commonly found in office and commercial locations.
 However, locating and removing the source of the chemical compound is the most effective way to reduce the contribution of that chemical compound to the TVOC, which ultimately leads to improved IAQ.
 If removing the source is not possible, try to contain it in some way (e.g., placing the source in an air-tight container when not in use).
 In addition, the ventilation system in some locations may not be optimized so evaluate the ventilation system and make adjustments to increase the amount of fresh air.
 Filter or purify re-circulated inside air to help reduce the TVOC.
 Since VOCs may continue to off-gas even when the sources are stored, ventilation and air-purification methods will need to be employed continuously in order to keep the VOC levels low.
-The Chemical Abstracts Service (CAS) registry number after the chemical compound name in the table below is a unique identifier for that chemical compound and is often the best means to search for additional information.
-The two VOC levels in the table below (ng/L and ppb) are different ways of describing the same concentration, in some cases exposure limits or other information may be described using one or both of these concentration units.
+The Chemical Abstracts Service (CAS) registry number after the chemical compound and in formation.
+The two VOC levels low (ng/L and ppb) are different ways of describing the same concentration, in some cases exposure limits or other information may be described using one or both of these concentration units.